henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 Users must have installed Git and GitHub - [Set up Git](https://docs.github.com/en/github/getting-started-with-github/set-up-git)

+Please ensure that you have followed all of the 3 steps in this guide.
+If you don't configure your email and username, then you can't push your changes from the command line.

 ## Git and GitHub

 Git and GitHub go hand-in-hand together, however, they are not the same thing.

-**Git** is an open source program for tracking changes in text files.
-It was written by the author of the Linux operating system, and is the core technology that GitHub is built on top of.
+**Git** is an open-source programme for tracking changes in text files.
+It was written by the author of the Linux operating system and is the core technology that GitHub is built on top of.

 **GitHub** is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.